Compiled: 10-01-2025

-In this tutorial, we will perform enrichment tests on our hdWGCNA modules.
+In this tutorial, we aim to provide further biological context for our co-expression modules by performing different enrichment tests.
 We leverage the R pacakge enrichR

 First, we first need to load the data and the required libraries.